kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 In the case of Traefik, Rancher, and Longhorn, we provide you with variables to configure everything you need.

-On top of the above, for Nginx, Rancher, Cilium, Traefik and Longhorn, for maximum flexibility, we give you the ability to configure them even better via helm values variables (e.g. `cilium_values`, see the advanced section in the kube.tf.example for more).
+On top of the above, for Nginx, Rancher, Cilium, Traefik, and Longhorn, for maximum flexibility, we give you the ability to configure them even better via helm values variables (e.g. `cilium_values`, see the advanced section in the kube.tf.example for more).

 ### After deploying